 The Lebanese Government have been working with the UN to provide education for all.
 The main policy has been to enrol refugees into the existing public education system, creating a 2nd shift provision for refugees and encouraging integration.

 This has not been without its problems.
-In many areas refugees vastly outnumber the Lebanese students and there is not the capacity to provide for everyone who needs it.
+In many areas, refugees vastly outnumber the Lebanese students and there is not the capacity to provide for everyone who needs it.
 Within the rural Bekaa Valley, public schools are sporadically placed, meaning that access is difficult, and it is estimated that there are more than 250,000 refugee children out of school.

 All of these factors, faced by children who are also coming to terms with their own trauma and distress, are continuing to create barriers to education.
-Consequently there is currently a need for the provision of informal education within the camps.
+Consequently there is a need for the provision of informal education for children living within the camps.

 What we are doing to help

 Over the past four years Children on the Edge have been working in partnership with Lebanese NGO - Mercy Foundation, within the refugee communities in Bekaa Valley.
 Together we are providing quality, child friendly education for Syrian refugee children who are unable to access government or UN school provision.

 The children are following a Syrian and Lebanese, child friendly curriculum in their own dialect.
 Staff use Montessori techniques to help children re-engage with Arabic, maths, science, history, geography and English.

 Many of these children have experienced trauma in Syria having witnessed the brutality of war; some of them having lost close family members.
 The ability to play is crucial for the healthy development of every child, helping them to feel secure, process what they have been through, and tap into their natural resilience.